Barbara P

 If you are looking for ideas for your next book report, check out our book report ideas blog!

-A strong introduction is crucial to avoid boring your instructor and secure higher grades in your book report title page.
-An effective opening paragraph should include:
+A strong introduction is important to avoid boring your instructor and secure higher grades in your book report.
+A good opening paragraph should include:

 • Title of the book